5genesis/ELCM/README.md

 > - While writing the `Keys` in the task configuration note that YAML does not have a syntax for tuples, use lists of two elements instead.
 - `Path` (only for Run.PublishFromFile): Path of the file to read

+### Run.RestApi

+Provides direct access to the internal RestClient functionality, avoiding the need of using external utilities such as `curl` for simple queries.
+Configuration values:
+- `Host`: Location where the REST API is listening
+- `Port`: Port where the REST API is listening
+- `Endpoint`: Specific API endpoint where the request will be sent
+- `Https`: Whether to use HTTPS or not, defaults to False
+- `Insecure`: Whether to ignore certificate errors when using HTTPS, defaults to False
+- `Method`: REST method to use, currently suported methods are `GET`, `POST`, `PATCH`, `DELETE`
+- `Payload`: Data to send in JSON format (as a single string), defaults to `'{}'`
+- `PayloadMode`: Field where the payload will be sent, possible values are:
+  - `Data`: The payload is saved in the `Body` field of the request.
+Also adds the `Content-Type=application/json` header
+  - `Form`: The payload is saved on the `Form` field of the request
+- `Responses`: Set of expected responses as a single value or a list.
+The special value `Success` indicates any possible success response (2xx).
+Set to `None` to disable the check.
+- `Timeout`: Maximum time in seconds to wait for a response
+- `Headers`: Additional headers to add to the request

 ### Run.SingleSliceCreationTime
 Sends the Slice Creation Time reported by the Slice Manager to InfluxDb.
 This task will not perform any deployment by itself, and will only read the values for an slice deployed during the experiment pre-run stage.